-27. Committee system for competitive bids
+37. Committee system for competitive bids

-(1) The accounting officer shall establish a procurement committee system for competitive bids consisting of at least the following committees:
+- (1) The accounting officer shall establish a procurement committee system for competitive bids consisting of at least the following committees: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer shall, in writing, appoint the members of each committee in respect of each competitive bid invitation, taking into account the provisions of section 117 of the Act in terms of which no councillor may be a member of any such committee nor attend any of its meetings as an observer. - (3) A neutral or independent observer, appointed by the accounting officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraphs 28, 32 and 33 of this policy; and - (b) any other applicable legislation. - (5) The accounting officer may, in appropriate cases and in his sole discretion, apply the committee system to formal written price quotations. - (6) The following persons shall not be eligible to become members of a bid committee - - (a) A councillor of any municipality; and - (b) A member of the Municipality's audit committee or performance audit committee - (c) No councillor of any municipality may attend a meeting of a bid committee in any capacity, nor may a councillor make a presentation or representations to or conduct an interview with a bid committee in any capacity. - (d) A majority of the members of Bid committee must be present before the committee concerned may consider any matters and the quorum must be (50+1).

-- (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer shall, in writing, appoint the members of each committee in respect of each competitive bid invitation, taking into account the provisions of section 117 of the Act in terms of which no councillor may be a member of any such committee nor attend any of its meetings as an observer. - (3) A neutral or independent observer, appointed by the accounting officer, may attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraphs 28, 32 and 33 of this policy; and - (b) any other applicable legislation. - (5) The accounting officer may, in appropriate cases and in his sole discretion, apply the committee system to formal written price quotations.
+38. Bid specification committees

-28. Bid specification committees
+- (1) A bid specification committee must compile the specifications or, where applicable, the terms of reference for the procurement of goods, services or works by the municipality. - (2) A bid specification committee must be composed of one or more officials of the municipality preferably the line manager responsible for the function concerned and may, when appropriate, include external specialist advisors.

-- (1) A bid specification committee must compile the specifications or, where applicable, the terms of reference for the procurement of goods, services or works by the municipality. - (2) A bid specification committee must be composed of one or more officials of the municipality preferably the line manager responsible for the function concerned and may, when appropriate, include external specialist advisors. - (3) No person, advisor or corporate entity involved with the bid specification committee or director of such a corporate entity may bid for any resulting contracts. - (4) Where a bid specification or terms of reference are compiled with due regard to the findings and recommendations contained in a prior, associated feasibility study, the person, advisor or corporate entity who or which prepared the said feasibility study may be prohibited from bidding for the resulting contracts in circumstances where such person, advisor or corporate entity may or is likely to obtain an unfair advantage or where a conflict of interest may arise. - (5) A specification or terms of reference referred to in this paragraph must be approved by the accounting officer in writing prior to publication of the invitation for bids in terms of paragraph 23.
+- (3) No person, advisor or corporate entity involved with the bid specification committee or director of such a corporate entity may bid for any resulting contracts. - (4) Where a bid specification or terms of reference are compiled with due regard to the findings and recommendations contained in a prior, associated feasibility study, the person, advisor or corporate entity who or which prepared the said feasibility study may be prohibited from bidding for the resulting contracts in circumstances where such person, advisor or corporate entity may or is likely to obtain an unfair advantage or where a conflict of interest may arise. - (5) A specification or terms of reference referred to in this paragraph must be approved by the accounting officer in writing prior to publication of the invitation for bids in terms of paragraph 23.

-29. Bid Specifications or Terms of Reference
+39. Bid Specifications or Terms of Reference

-29.1 General Requirements
+39.1 General Requirements